jordanhudgens/dissecting-rails-6-demo/README.md

 Next todos:

-> Finalize the form styles
+> You just created the profiles#index action, create the view and partial and then implement the following functionality